 In our teaching of history, we contribute, where possible, to the children's spiritual development.
 We also provide children with the opportunity to discuss moral questions, or what is right and wrong, when studying topics such as child labour in Victorian Britain.
 Children learn about the role of the church in Tudor times, and they find out how British society has changed over time.
-The history programme of study enables children to understand that Britain's rich cultural heritage can be further enriched by the multi-cultural British society of today.
+The history programme of study enables children to understand that Britain's rich cultural heritage has been enriched by multi-cultural figures throughout history.